 Circle Process

-We follow a Restorative Justice Circle process model that is said to have been brought to the criminal justice system in the Boston area by people from the Tlingit And Tageesh nations in the 1970's.
+We follow a Restorative Justice Circle process model that is said to have been brought to the criminal justice system in the Boston area by people from the Tlingit and Tageesh nations in the 1970's.

 The Circle Process is a model that is grounded in the traditional medicine wheel, which works with the four elements and the ancestors of the seven directions.